imi-ms/mdro-report/Readme.md

     ```XML
     <request from="2022-03-10T10:10:10" sender="SENDER">VRE</request>
     ```
 - The lab report has to contain information about the sample.
 It will display the sample type and time the sample was collected
     ```XML
     <sample from="2022-03-10T10:10:10" bodySite="BODYSITE" bodySiteDisplay="BODYSITE" bodySiteLaterality="NONE" OPUS="ao" display="Anzeigename">...</sample>
     ```
-- The sample has to contain a positive analysis for MRSA, MRGN or VRE
+- The sample has to contain a positive analysis for MRSA, MRGN or VRE //TODO: Muss es nicht, wird dann nur nicht gezaehlt

   ```XML
   <analysis OPUS="avre" display="Selektivagar VRE">